adilkhr/my-ms3-project/README.md

 * Inspiration was taken from the [Code instiute Task manager mini project](https://github.com/Code-Institute-Solutions/TaskManagerAuth/tree/main/08-SearchingWithinTheDatabase) to help gain an idea of how to structure my site and more idea on developing the backend side of my site

-* The idea of the site came from the game [Call of Duty](https://www.callofduty.com/uk/en/home), as a player of the game, i thought this would be a great idea for me to create an online dictionary based on the many terms used in the game where new players may not understand words that are being said by other players
+* The idea of the site came from the game [Call of Duty](https://www.callofduty.com/uk/en/home), as a player of the game, I thought this would be a great idea for me to create an online dictionary based on the many terms used in the game where new players may not understand words that are being said by other players